twlang/flux/README.md

-# Wormflux
+# Timeworm Flux
-Worm is the automatic memory manager and Flux is the pre-LLVM optimizer used in Timeworm.
+The automatic memory manager and optimizer for Timeworm.